cheqd/product-docs/advanced-features-and-alternatives/cheqd-cosmos-cli-for-identity/cheqd-cosmos-cli.md

 ### 7. Query the DID from ledger after successful creation

-Finally, to check that the DID was successfully written we can use the following query:
+Finally, to check that the DID was successfully written to the ledger, we can use the following query:

 ```bash
 cheqd-noded query cheqd did-document "<identifier-of-your-DIDDoc>" --node https://rpc.testnet.cheqd.network:443